Your Guide to a Weekend in the Hamptons

 Afternoon: After lunch, take a scenic drive to explore other beaches or visit the iconic Montauk Lighthouse.
 The views from the top are stunning, especially during sunset.
 It’s one of our favorite things to do out east!

-Dinner: End the day with dinner at Scarpetta Beach located in the Gurney’s Montauk Resort.
-After your meal, cozy up by one of Gurney’s fire its and enjoy the relaxed beachside ambiance.
+Dinner: End the day with dinner at Gigi’s located inside the Gurney’s Montauk Resort.
+After your meal, cozy up by one of the fire pits and enjoy the evening with a nightcap.

 Day 3: Final Day in the Hamptons